Skip to main content

 FAQs - EARLY CHILDHOOD PROGRAM

-Is there a cost to attend the developmental preschool?
+Is there a cost to attend the preschool if my child has an IEP?

 Is transportation provided?